 Days 4-5: Ngorongoro Crater

-En route to Ngorongoro and before you enter Lake Manyara National Park, we come to Mto Wa Mbu, a thriving village that lies at the entrance to beautiful Lake Manyara National Park.
+En route to Ngorongoro, stop at Lake Manyara National Park for a short safari and visit Mto Wa Mbu, a thriving village that lies at the entrance to beautiful Lake Manyara National Park.
 The deep rusty brick-red colored earth seems to dust everything.
 It lightly covers the brightly colored storefronts and the whistling thorn and acacia trees, making everything seem from a different time.
 Cultures from across Tanzania are represented here and it is fascinating to walk through the village and shop for local crafts.
 You will need to hone your bargaining skills in Mto Wa Mbu.
 Lake Manyara National Park is a lovely scenic park famed for its tree-climbing lions, bountiful birdlife, and large numbers of hippos and baboons.
 Elephants are easily seen and its varied landscape supports other game, including zebras, giraffes, warthogs, impalas, dik-diks, waterbucks, and flamingos, which come to the park intermittently.
 The park is a combination of mahogany forest, marsh, and grasslands.
 Manyara is two-thirds water, one-third dry land and home to a spectacular concentration of game.
 The park is a flash of green amid an otherwise parched landscape.
 Over 350 species of birds populate the park.

 Days 6-8: Serengeti